inside.ewu.edu

 Pre-requisites: in graduate program or permission of instructor.

-This course will outline the unique context of tribal governments as sovereign nations under the federal government, examine the history and evolution of tribal government institutions within the unique tribal cultural systems and describe the role and relationship of governance and planning within such a framework.
+Outlines the unique context of tribal governments as sovereign nations under the federal government, examines the history and evolution of tribal government institutions within the unique tribal cultural systems, and describes the role and relationship of governance and planning within such a framework.

 PLAN 530.
 CONTEMPORARY AMERICAN INDIAN PLANNING.
 3 Credits.